PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter05/README.md

 Furthermore, you will need to download and execute the accompanying notebook samples:

-- `Dynamic Views Demo.py` - Sample notebook that implements row and column level access control using a dynamic view.
+- `Dynamic Views Demo.py` - Sample Python notebook that implements row and column level access control using a dynamic view.
+- `Data Lineage Demo.sql` - Sample SQL notebook that creates parent-child tables for simulating data lineage tracking in Databricks.